 Partnership begins with Lake Forest and Lake Bluff Public schools to provide outdoor environmental education.

-Lake Forest Open Lands purchases first parcel of land from McLaughlin family to begin the Skokie River Preserve.
+Lake Forest Open Lands purchases first property now known as McLaughlin Meadow to begin the Skokie River Preserve.
 In 2009, the preserve is over 140 acres.

 Lake Forest Open Lands Association is founded.

-The Lockhart Family Nature Center, located at 350 North Waukegan Road in Lake Forest is the hub of Lake Forest Open Lands' Conservation Campus.
+The Nature Center, located at 350 North Waukegan Road in Lake Forest is the hub of Lake Forest Open Lands' Conservation Campus.

 The building was restored in 2000 and opened as the first nature center in Lake Forest.
 Originally the gatehouse of J. Ogden Armour's Mellody Farm estate - a lavish 1,000 acre estate took four years and $10 million to construct in 1909 - the Italian Renaissance-style gatehouse (and estate home, now Lake Forest Academy) was designed by architect Arthur Huen.
 Prior to working almost exclusively in the revivalist styles, Huen spent several years in the Prairie School alongside Frank Lloyd Wright and Dwight Perkins.
 Ogden Armour also retained two of the brightest and best-known landscape architects of the time, Ossian Simmonds and Jens Jensen to cerate the landscaped entrance to the estate.
 Their design included both formal gardens and more naturalized elements such as the Jens Jensen pond.
 Remnants of Jensen's design including the pond's teardrop shape, the eastern red cedar trees and the stone retaining wall are still evident today at Mellody Farm Nature Preserve.
 In 1998, Lake Forest Open Lands carefully restored the Jensen pond, preserving both the important cultural and ecological characteristics of this wetland.
 In 1999, the Steiner family donated a Jens Jensen council ring from their home on Green Bay Road.
 The council ring now overlooks our Jens Jensen pond and is used for educational programs.